Derby Museums

 Getting support:

-Count on our Visitor Experience Assistant Team and Site Managers to be your point of contact once in place.
-The Co-production Volunteering Programme team, Pippa and Hope, manage your overall volunteering experience.
-Supporting you with Wellness Action Plans and/or Goal Setting Plans to discuss any physical, mental health or vocational needs or goals.
+Hope, the Coproduction Volunteer Coordinator, manages your overall volunteering experience, supporting you with Wellness Action Plans and/or Goal Setting Plans to discuss any physical, mental health or vocational needs or goals.

 Volunteering can help you to gain new skills, boost your confidence, make new friends, and feel connected to a community of people.
 It is rewarding to be part of a network of people supporting a charity by creating wonderful things and experiences together.
 We'll provide you with hot drinks, occasional biscuits, and travel expenses (up to the value of £7 and with the provision of a receipt).